Maryland Tax Preparer Licensing

-- An individual admitted to practice law in Maryland or any other state.
+- An individual in good standing and admitted to practice law in the State or in another state

-- An individual employed by local, state or the federal government but only in performance of official duties.
+- An individual employed by a local, state, or federal governmental agency but only in performance of official duties

-- An individual enrolled to practice before the IRS who is governed under Circular 230.
+- An individual enrolled to practice before the Internal Revenue Service who is governed under circular 230

 Maryland law requires that applicants for registration pass an examination, Section 21-302(e) of Title 16, Business Occupations and Professions, Annotated Code of Maryland.
 The Board expects that the new Maryland Examination will be available later this year.
 At its regular meeting held May 12, 2014, the Board resolved to extend the deadline for passing the Maryland Examination until December 31, 2015.
 After that date, passing the examination will be required before making application for registration.
 Current registered tax preparers will have until December 31, 2015 to take and pass the Maryland exam.
 Those tax preparers who have taken and passed the RTRP exam given by the IRS do not have to take the Maryland exam.